 Kimberley Bassett is a graduate of the University of Virginia and is now serving as an Assistant Dean in the Office of African-American Affairs.
 Kimberley is very involved in her local church and its campus ministry.
 She is very passionate about people, and loves traveling and observing people in different cultures.
 Kimberley also loves music, singing and dancing...look out on karaoke night!
 Unfortunately, Kimberley is not a fan of the outdoors so, don't expect to see her on the hiking trips!

 Lisa Toccafondi Shutt

 Lisa Shutt is a cultural anthropologist who has been an active member of the Hereford community since 2007.
-She has directed the undergraduate program in African American and African Studies for the past two years.
+She has directed the undergraduate program in African American and African Studies for the past few years.
 Her own research concentrates on life in the country of Gabon in Central Africa and on French culinary culture.
 However, Ms. Shutt's teaching also addresses Africa in more general ways, the culture of foodways in worldwide, popular media, gender, post-colonial studies and global development studies.
 You will frequently see her around Runk with her husband Dave and kids Zoe and Josh.
 Please come over and say hello -- or better yet, take a seat and have a chat over ice cream!

 Michael Fowler is a native of England.
 A theorectical physicist, he studied mathematics and physics at the University of Cambridge.
 Before coming to the University of Virginia, he taught at Princeton, Maryland, and Toronto.
 Recently, he has developed an introductory physics course for non-science majors entitled, Galileo and Einstein, with an accompanying website: http://galileoandeinstein.physics.virginia.edu/